-The surprise ingredients you don’t often find in either potato salad or pasta salad, is peas and carrots!
+The surprise ingredients you don’t often find in either potato salad or pasta salad, are peas and carrots!

 The sweetness of the peas and carrots, along with a touch of allspice, brings all the ingredients together into a salty-sweet side dish that makes you want to pull up a bowl and face-plant.

 Making Hawaiian Style Potato Macaroni Salad is no more difficult than making regular potato salad.

 Just remember to boil the potatoes for 5 minutes, then stir in the macaroni noodles, so the potatoes and macaroni finish cooking at the same time.
 This is a great time trick, that also allows you to use less pots and pans for an easier cleanup!

 If you love making potato salad or macaroni salad for spring picnics and backyard parties, give this Hawaiian Style Potato Macaroni Salad a try.